DatabaseTirzepatide

 RESEARCH CONTEXT

 Tirzepatide is available only as FDA-approved Mounjaro (diabetes) and Zepbound (obesity, OSA).
 The tirzepatide shortage was declared over October 2024; compounding is no longer legally authorized for most pharmacies.
 FDA enforcement against compounders ongoing.
 Insurance coverage: Zepbound is covered for weight management with comorbidities in many plans; OSA indication coverage varies.
-Mounjaro diabetes coverage is typically stronger than Zepbound obesity coverage due to historical payer patterns.
-Medicare coverage for obesity (without CVD comorbidity) remains limited pending legislative changes.
+Mounjaro diabetes coverage is typically stronger than Zepbound obesity coverage.
+Medicare coverage for obesity without CVD comorbidity remains limited.

 Comparative Notes

-Tirzepatide vs semaglutide (head-to-head and indirect): SURMOUNT-5 (n=751, open-label, 72 weeks): tirzepatide 20.2% vs semaglutide 2.4mg 13.7% weight loss -- 47% greater relative reduction.
+Tirzepatide vs semaglutide (head-to-head): SURMOUNT-5 (n=751, open-label, 72 weeks): tirzepatide 20.2% vs semaglutide 2.4mg 13.7% weight loss: 47% greater relative reduction.
 SURPASS-2 (T2D): tirzepatide superior to semaglutide 1mg on HbA1c and weight.
 MACE comparison: semaglutide has SELECT (HR 0.80 vs placebo in non-diabetic obesity); tirzepatide has SURPASS-CVOT (noninferior to dulaglutide in T2D).
-No direct MACE head-to-head exists; real-world studies (Nature Medicine 2025) show similar cardiovascular outcomes.
-Weight loss hierarchy among approved agents: tirzepatide (20.9%) > semaglutide (14.9%) -- retatrutide pending approval at 28.7%.
+No direct MACE head-to-head exists.
+Weight loss hierarchy among approved agents: tirzepatide (20.9%) greater than semaglutide (14.9%): retatrutide pending approval at 28.7%.

-Tirzepatide vs retatrutide (coming comparison): Retatrutide (Eli Lilly) adds glucagon receptor agonism to the GIP/GLP-1 dual agonism of tirzepatide, achieving 28.7% weight loss in TRIUMPH Phase 3.
-If approved, retatrutide would become the new benchmark, positioning tirzepatide in the middle of the emerging weight loss hierarchy: semaglutide < tirzepatide < retatrutide.
+Tirzepatide vs retatrutide (coming comparison): retatrutide (Eli Lilly) adds glucagon receptor agonism to the GIP/GLP-1 dual agonism of tirzepatide, achieving 28.7% weight loss in TRIUMPH Phase 3.
+If approved, retatrutide would become the new benchmark, positioning tirzepatide in the middle of the emerging weight loss hierarchy: semaglutide less than tirzepatide less than retatrutide.

 Safety Overview